-When most people use PivotTables, they copy the source data into a worksheet, then carry out a lot of VLOOKUPs to get the categorization columns into the data set.
+When most people use PivotTables, they copy the source data into a worksheet, then carry out lots of VLOOKUPs to get the categorization columns into the data set.
 After that, the data is ready, we can create a PivotTable, and the analysis can start.
 But we don’t need to do all those VLOOKUPs anymore.
 Instead, we can build a PivotTable from multiple tables.
-By creating relationships between tables, we can combine multiple tables and automatically create the lookups for us.
+By creating relationships between tables, we can combine multiple tables which automatically creates the lookups for us.

-We don’t need to copy and paste data into another worksheet either as we can now use Power Query to import the data.
+We don’t need to copy and paste data into a worksheet either as we can now use Power Query to import the data directly.
 Check out my Power Query series to understand how to do this.
-For this post, we are focusing on creating relationships and how to combine two PivotTables.
+But, for this post, we are focusing on creating relationships and how to combine two PivotTables.

 In our example file, we have three sections of data: